 Tucker also told attendees that she believes the St. James School District will be the first in the county and surrounding area to begin offering laptops to be checked out and taken home starting this fall.

-Page 2 of 2 - Also during the meeting, the commission conducted the following business:
+Also during the meeting, the commission conducted the following business:

 n A floodplain permit application was approved for property along the Little Piney Creek west of Highway T near Newburg.
 The owner of the property is Andrew and Lindsay Mohn, of Kansas.
 Richard Gilbert is the contractor on the structure being built.

 n In addition, the commission approved appointing Donna Kreisler to the Meramec Regional Emergency Planning Committee (MREPC).